amazingmarvin/amazingmarvin-browserextension/README.md

 ![Badge](README/badge.png)

 * Gmail Addon - lets you add emails to Marvin, both from the list of emails and from the single email view.
-When the task is created, a message is displayed at the bottom to let users know that the task was created.
+When the task is created, a message is displayed at the bottom to let you know that the task was created.

 ![Gmail](README/gmail.png)